You are here

 We welcome Princeton University students, faculty, staff, and visiting researchers to explore the holdings of the Department of Special Collections.
 The information on this page will help you get started with your research.

-Please note: At this time, due to COVID, the Special Collections reading rooms are open on a walk-in basis for members of the Princeton University community who have access to campus buildings and to the general public on a very limited appointment basis.
+Please note: At this time, due to COVID, the Special Collections reading rooms are only open to members of the Princeton University community who have access to campus buildings.
+No appointment is necessary.

 We recommend that you begin your search by determining whether or not an in-person visit is necessary.
 We can work with you to help make this determination.
 The following information should help as you begin your research: